The Flagship Immersive Team Simulation

 No scripts

 Your team makes every call.
-There's no right answer we're waiting for.
-That forces you to think, not follow.
+There is no right answer waiting to be found.
+That forces real thinking, not following.

 Immediate debrief

-The learning happens while it's fresh.
+The insight lands while it is fresh.
 Why did your team do that?
 What were you assuming?
 How did you decide?
-We connect the dots.
+Your facilitator connects the dots.

 Direct transfer